thoun/kingoftokyo/README.md

 TODOME add stats
 TODOME flip cards (remove 302)
 TODO check psychic probe with Background Dweller allowing to reroll a 3 that's not PB die => /bug?id=51953

-remaining Anubis :

-After resolving the die of Fate, the Monster with the Golden Scarab can force you to reroll up to 2 dice of his choice.
-The player on your left chooses two of your dice.
-Reroll these dice.